What the best circular saw

 kerf, so you can cut either to the right or the left of the line.
 However, it's

-not always possible to see your cut-line marker from all positions, so you also
+not always possible to see your cut-line marker from all positions, so saws

-have a window that provides a clear light of sight to the blade itself.
-On some
+also have a window that provides a clear light of sight to the blade itself.
+On

 blocking your view of the blade.